How to Get a Credit Card

 Getting a credit card decision is a relatively quick process, especially when you apply online.
-After you’ve submitted your application, the credit card issuer checks your credit with at least one of the three major national credit bureaus.
-This process can take from a few seconds to a minute or more depending on your internet speed and network conditions.
-After the credit check is complete, you get a decision on the screen.
+After you’ve submitted your application, the credit card issuer begins the credit approval process by checking your credit with at least one credit bureau.
+Depending on your internet speed and network conditions, this process can take from a few seconds to a minute or more.
+After the credit check is complete, you may get a decision on the screen.

-At this point, there are three possible outcomes: You can be instantly approved, instantly denied, or you can receive a message that your application needs further review.
+At this point, there are three possible outcomes: You can be instantly approved for an account, instantly denied, or receive a message that your application needs further review.
 With an instant approval, the issuer will typically deliver the card in 7-10 business days.

-When you finally receive your application decision, there’s obviously only two possible outcomes: acceptance or denial.
+There are two possible outcomes after you apply for a credit card: acceptance or denial.
 If your application is denied, don’t despair.
 Instead, find out the reason for your denial and work to put yourself in a better position for future applications.

-Having a credit card application denied can be frustrating, and can also be a sign of some issues with your finances.
-If you understand some of the key factors that are considered in the credit card application process, you can work to improve your financial situation so you can reapply in the future.
+If you understand some of the key factors considered in the credit card application process, you can improve your financial situation so you can reapply in the future.

-A credit card is an important and potentially powerful tool that can help you reach your financial goals.
-It doesn’t matter whether it took you one or many applications to secure one for yourself, once you have one, the guidelines are the same: use your credit card responsibly in order to enjoy its many benefits.
-You may make mistakes along the way, but with concerted effort and the help of the right credit card resources, you can make the most of your new credit card.
+A credit account is an important tool that can help you reach your financial goals.
+Whether it took you one or many applications to get your credit card, the guidelines are the same: don’t exceed your credit limit and use your credit card responsibly to make the most of your new credit card.